 - There was a true rollercoaster of emotions I felt while reading!

 - This story really, I guess, brought the fact of unrequited love to life for me.
 I’ve never really experienced an unrequited love so I feel like that really made this novel heartbreaking for me.

 - The beginning was slow, it felt uneventful and for maybe a short second, I thought about DNFing this novel.
 I can’t stand slow beginnings in novels and I feel like that has shined through in my blog.
 It’s mostly ADHD though so it’s generally not actually against the novel-

 - Realistically speaking, that was my only issue with the novel as a whole.

-OVERALL RATING- Altogether, I enjoyed this story, it was very poignant and powerful in a sense.
-You could truly feel the characters emotions which really helped the novel as a whole!
+Altogether, I enjoyed this story, it was very poignant and powerful in a sense.
+You could truly feel the emotions of the characters which really helped the novel as a whole!
 I’ll be giving this a 4.5 out of 5 stars!